Policies of Pedigree International Registry

 The breeder should review the breed standards and become familiar with the variances prior to registration.

-PI will no longer have a description on the goat application.
-Fullblood Savannas that display color (red heads, black heads, solid spots, solid colors, etc.) will no long be registered in the North American Savanna herd book.
+PI will not have a description on the goat application.
+Fullblood Savannas that display color (red heads, black heads, solid spots, solid colors, etc.) will no long be registered in the South American Savanna herd book.
 These colored goats can be registered in the American Royal herd book.
-Savannas with roan in the white coat is accepted into the North American herd book.
+Savannas with a roan coloring in the white coat is accepted into the South American Savanna herd book.

 PI will allow breeder discretion on what is submitted for application.
 The market will determine the interpretation and allowances of a goat’s appearance, with relations to standard, not PI.

-Breeders are encouraged to use the American Royal option to work on performance tested animals.
+Breeders are encouraged to use the American Royal option to also work on performance tested animals.
 As we get breeders that participate in objective performance testing we will work on performance data collection and identification of top performance animals.
+Performance testing options are a work in progress.
+If you so desire to set up a program let’s talk about it!

 The breeder must complete all the registry paperwork, submit fees, and submit to PI.
 If this registration is from progeny of semen use, a DNA parentage report from UC Davis must be included with the application.